-Fastned operates 8 charging station in the UK.
+Fastned operates 12 charging stations in the UK.
 These charging stations are designed to house between two to six chargers.
 Two stations are owned by the North East Combined Authority (NECA).
 Fastned is responsible for its operations and in return is allowed to sell electricity on the location for a period up to 36 months with the possibility of two extension periods of both twelve months.

 In March 2019, Fastned won a second tender in the UK led by the North East Joined Transport Committee (NEJTC).
-This allowed Fastned to build and operate five fast charging stations across the North East of England with two $50\,\mathrm{kW}$ fast chargers each.
+This allowed Fastned to build and operate five fast charging stations across the North East of England with two 50 kW fast chargers each.
 Three of such stations are currently open.
-These fast charging stations are and will be owned by the NEJTC and Fastned manages the stations' design and construction, and operate and maintain them.
+These fast charging stations are and will be owned by the NEJTC and Fastned manages the stations' design and construction, and operates and maintains them.